It can become confusing with all the contradictory research findings over the health aspects of alcohol consumption.

 |

-AuthorBarbara is a qualified nutritionist offering Health, Nutrition & Lifestyle Counseling.
+AuthorBarbara is a qualified Holistic Nutritionist MSc., offering Health, Nutrition & Lifestyle Counseling.
 She gives Healthy weight loss advice and promotes the Mediterranean diet.
 She is the author of the Med Life Diet - creating healthy lifestyle habits and attitudes for life !
 Archives

 |